Last Updated on February 14, 2024

 Here’s an example:

 A manufacturing business needs a $500,000 loan to expand into new locations.
 The business currently owns many of its own properties, along with other valuable assets including heavy equipment.

 If the manufacturing business adds these highly liquid assets on its balance sheet, it can use them as collateral for an asset-based loan.
 The lender may loan 85% of the cumulative face value of the assets.
 If the business’ assets are valued at $1,000,000, the lender would be able to loan up to $850,000 – plenty to fund the $500,000 loan they were looking for.

 The discount (or fee) represents the lender’s cost of converting the assets into cash in a potential loss.

+Asset-based lending is priced according to the lender’s expected return on investment.
 When a lender proposes any type of financing, they typically have an annual return that they’re looking to attain.
-When pricing an Asset Based Line, lenders will often include additional fees along with interest to meet their targeted return.
+When pricing an Asset-Based Line, lenders will often include additional fees along with interest to meet their targeted return.

-The most common costs and associated with an Asset Based Line include:
+The most common costs and associated with an Asset-Based Line include the following: